alikariminik/Milestone-Project-Two/README.md

 'Lobstr' was used again for the style of the questions asked.
 This in conjunction with the ever-present 'Merriweather Sans' Fly Me To logo allows the user to connect the logo and the subsequent questions together so that the page reads as follows: "Fly Me to 'Beaches or Mountains'?, "Fly Me to 'Adventures or Relaxation'?" etc.

-Finally, for the exact same reasoning as before, 'Lobstr' was used again for the style of the suggested destination location eg. "Fly Me to Paris, France?.
+Finally, for the exact same reasoning as before, 'Lobstr' was used again for the style of the suggested destination location e.g. "Fly Me to Paris, France?.

 [Google Fonts](https://fonts.google.com/)

 ##### Imagery
 The use of imagers is fundamental to the design of this site.
-I envisioned early on during this process that I wanted the questions asked to the user to be supported by a relevant image so it was very useful of my CodeInstitute tudor to recommend me to use the Unsplash API.
+I envisioned early on during this process that I wanted the questions asked to the user to be supported by a relevant image so it was very useful of my CodeInstitute tutor to recommend me to use the Unsplash API.
 After reading the documentation and registering with the site to obtain my own secret key, I got to work with implementing the API into my application.

-Orignally, I had set it so that a random image was requested each time the application is utilied.
+Originally, I had set it so that a random image was requested each time the application is utilised.
 This is so that users were provided with a new image of "Beaches" or "Mountains" each time they answered the questions.
 However, during development I found that utilising the random image request was too unreliable as sometimes the images fetched were completely irrelevant to the question.
 For example, I found that when the beaches image was requested, sometimes an image of an Eagle would be fetched.
 This same issue was present for all the answer options and in order to rectify this, I changed my code so that the API was always requesting the same image on each run through.
 This was not ideal as I wanted the application to feel fresh still on each use but I felt as though using the same image achieved better results than running the risk of getting a completely irrelevant image.

 ## Features
 ### Unsplash API
 As mentioned previously, the Unsplash API was suggested to me by my CodeInstitute tutor after I outlined what I had envisioned for this project.
 I looked into the documentation of the Unsplash API and it seemed to be exactly what I was needing for my planned projects.
-Again, as previously mentioned, when using the get random image request, inconsistent results were acheieved and even after tweaking the search query to be more specific, unrelated images were still returned which I viewed to be too problematic to retain in this application so I opted for the requesting the same image for each answer option.
+Again, as previously mentioned, when using the get random image request, inconsistent results were achieved and even after tweaking the search query to be more specific, unrelated images were still returned which I viewed to be too problematic to retain in this application so I opted for the requesting the same image for each answer option.

 Perhaps in the future, if I had more time, I would explore other similar APIs (such as Pexels API) and test to see whether a random image request could have achieved what I was hoping for originally with the Unsplash API.

 [UnsplashAPI](https://unsplash.com/documentation)

 ### TomTom API
 After searching the web for travel and tourism APIs which had the functionality to return a place in the world based of certain factors, I came across the TomTom API which after reading the documentation seemed like a very good fit for what I wanted the API to achieve.
-My goal for this API was for the user to answer the questions with their preference i.e. Beaches or Mountains and then a request would be sent to the TomTom API which would fetch a result in way of a place in the world which met most if not all the chosen preferneces.
+My goal for this API was for the user to answer the questions with their preference i.e. Beaches or Mountains and then a request would be sent to the TomTom API which would fetch a result in way of a place in the world which met most if not all the chosen preferences.

-However, after some iniital tests, it was made clear to me that there were indeed some drawbacks to this API which would mean that getting the exact use out of it that I wanted would not be so simple.
+However, after some initial tests, it was made clear to me that there were indeed some drawbacks to this API which would mean that getting the exact use out of it that I wanted would not be so simple.

-Firstly, given that I wanted the API to return a destination based of certain preferneces meant I needed to read through the API's assigned ID categories.
+Firstly, given that I wanted the API to return a destination based of certain preferences meant I needed to read through the API's assigned ID categories.
 This very long list of different points of interests can be viewed in Assets/TomTomAPI/TomTomIDCategories.
 I read through all of these categories and took a note of the relevant ID for those which seemed like they fitted the answer option categories.
 For example, for the option "Beaches", I noted the IDs "9357" and "9937002" which correspond to Beach and Beach Clubs, respectively, around the world.
-Therefore, if a user selects Beach as an option, these two IDs will be included in the request to the API to return a locaiton in the world.
+Therefore, if a user selects Beach as an option, these two IDs will be included in the request to the API to return a location in the world.
 Full details of the categories and their IDs can be viewed within the Object named OPTIONS on rows 7 - 59 in Options.JS.

 An issue I came across when testing first testing sending off the request to the Tom Tom API was that you could only include 10 IDs within each request.
 This was disappointing as I had hoped for each preference to be considered in each request.
 However, as a work around to this and to keep this project idea alive, I opted to randomly select 10 IDs, that would be logged to the Answers Array after each User's option was selected, and send those off to the API.
 The downsides to this were that some of the user's preferences will not have been considered as they would have been selected.

 Additionally, another downside to the API was that there was no way that I could find for the API to return a destination / location which met all of the IDs requested.
-As far as I am aware, the API returns a destinaition which matches at least of the IDs.
+As far as I am aware, the API returns a destination which matches at least of the IDs.
 This again was disappointing but I felt as though for the purpose of this project this was acceptable as long as the API requests were returning a different destination which at least met some of the individual's holiday criteria.

 An additional problem I came across when testing this API was that the results were always returned in alphabetical order of the country name and further to this, only 100 results can be returned on each request.
 This meant that during initial testing, I would often find that my application was suggesting I go to Andora or United Arab Emirates due to the two countries Country Codes beginning with "A".
-This was problematic but my soloution to ensuring that the application returned a different country and place was to add country code paramters to the request.
+This was problematic but my solution to ensuring that the application returned a different country and place was to add country code parameters to the request.
 In order to not discriminate against any country, I made programmed the request to utilise 10 random country codes within the request each time.
 A full list of the country codes can be found in [data.js]scripts/javascript/data.js.
 Although this was not ideal, I did think it was an appropriate work around and it meant that a user was always bound to be suggested a holiday destination based of at least one of their preferences.

 All in all, the Tom Tom API was great to work with despite its limitations and called on me to be creative and adaptive with my design in order to get the most out of it.